Lercher/CocoR/CocoRCore/Readme.md

-The main intention is to enable Coco/R to play well in a .Net core ecosystem and to allow multiple different parsers to live efficently in the same compile unit, scanning strings, stringbuilders *and* streams.
+The main intention is to enable Coco/R to play well in a .Net core ecosystem and to allow multiple different parsers to live efficently in the same compile unit, scanning strings, stringbuilders and char streams.
 And maybe even have a way to dynamicly produce the code for a parser and compile it on the fly within the Roslyn compiler architecture.

 In particular:

 * Getting rid of non-generic collections such as `ArrayList` and `Hashtable`
 * Getting rid of enum kind `int`s
+* getting rid of problematic CRLF handling.
+Should be normalized to unix file convention to only have linefeeds \n out of the scanner
 * One class per file for Coco/R
-* Putting some common `Scanner.frame` and `Parser.frame` classes in a seperate source file each, bute these will contain many classes per file
+* Putting some common `Scanner.frame` and `Parser.frame` classes in a separate source file each, bute these will contain many classes per file
-* Refactoring the scanner to accept `IEnumerable<char>` in addition to `Stream`
+* Refactoring the scanner to accept `TextReader` instead of `Stream`
 * Factoring out `Scanner` code to a common base class
 * Factoring out `Parser` code to a common base class
 * Getting rid of huge *.frame files, without loosing the flexibility they provide.
 Maybe become linked resources.